Ariana Brown

-Ariana Brown is an American spoken word poet from Texas.
+Ariana Brown (born in San Antonio, Texas) is an American spoken word poet.
 In 2014, she was part of a winning team at the national collegiate poetry slam.
 Ariana Brown has won the “Best Poet” award twice at the same event.

 She is also a two-time recipient of the Academy of American Poets Prize.
 She published her debut poetry chapbook, Sana Sana, with Game Over Books in early 2020.

 Early life and education

 Brown was born in San Antonio, Texas.
 Her father was a Black American and her mother is Mexican-American.
 Brown identifies as a Black Mexican American person.
-Growing up, Brown struggled to find representations of herself in literature, so she decided to write poetry for young women who struggle to feel represented.
-She was also inspired by Black movement leaders, including Malcolm X. In 2011, she was a part of her first poetry slam team and performed at Brave New Voices.
+Growing up, Brown struggled to find representations of herself in literature, so she decided to write poetry for young women who experienced similar struggles of identity and representation.
+She was also inspired by Black movement leaders, including Malcolm X. In 2011, she was a part of her first poetry slam team called the Spitshine Slam which she was in charge of cofounding and they performed at Brave New Voices.
+In 2014 they ranked first in College Unions Poetry Slam International (CUPSI).

 Brown received her Bachelor's of Arts degree in African Diaspora Studies and Mexican American Studies from the University of Texas at Austin.
 She also received a Master of Fine Arts in poetry at the University of Pittsburgh and is working on a poetry manuscript about her life, the formation of a racial identity, cultural politics, and authenticity among other themes.

+Work

 Brown has continued to participate in poetry slams, has performed her poetry across the United States, and often holds poetry workshops focused on writing poetry that heals.
+She's well known for performing in multiple venues such as the San Antonio Guadalupe Theater, Tucson Poetry Festival, and the San Francisco Opera Theatre.

 Brown writes poetry to uplift Black people and pay homage to her ancestors and the history of her people.
 She wants to inspire and uplift disempowered communities through her poetry.
 She also uses her poetry to validate Black girl rage.
+She writes about the anti-Blackness within the Mexican community and advocates for Black Chicanx individuals.
 Brown has been dubbed a "part-time curandera" because her poetry deals with healing issues of race, ethnicity, gender, class, and sexual orientation.
 She weaves contemporary issues and tensions into her poetry.
-Her work has been featured in PBS, Huffington Post, Blavity, For Harriet, and Remezcla among others.